Install WordPress on Ubuntu 24.04 with Nginx, MariaDB, PHP8.3 (LEMP)

-This tutorial is going to show you how to install WordPress on Ubuntu 18.04 with Nginx, MariaDB and PHP7.2 (LEMP Stack).
+This tutorial is going to show you how to install WordPress on Ubuntu 24.04 with Nginx, MariaDB, and PHP 8.3 (LEMP Stack).
 WordPress is the most popular CMS (Content Management System) in the world.
 It is estimated that more than a third of websites today are powered by WordPress.
-PHP7.2 made into the Ubuntu 18.04 repository and WordPress runs perfectly with it.
+PHP 8.3 is made into the Ubuntu 24.04 repository and the latest version of WordPress runs perfectly with it.

-You also need a domain name, so visitors can type a domain name in the web browser address bar to access your site.
+2. You also need a domain name, so visitors can type a domain name in the web browser address bar to access your website.
 I registered my domain name at NameCheap because the price is low and they give whois privacy protection free for life.

 After finishing LEMP installation, come back here and read on.